 ADVERTISING

-Works by the Darmstadt expressionist artist on display until January 2026
+Works by the Darmstadt Expressionist artist can be seen until January 2026

-As the Kunst Archiv Darmstadt announces, the institution is presenting selected works by the artist Maria von Heider-Schweinitz .
-The exhibition "Image and Self-Image" will run until January 9, 2026.
+As the Darmstadt Art Archive announces, the institution will launch its new exhibition program with selected works by the artist Maria von Heider-Schweinitz .
+The exhibition "Image and Self-Image" will be on display until January 9, 2026.

-Johanna Maria Lina Countess von Schweinitz und Krain, Baroness von Kauder, born in Darmstadt in 1894, is considered to be part of the second generation of Expressionists.
-After a youth in Berlin and a period of sculpture, she turned to painting in 1932.
-A close friendship with Karl Schmidt-Rottluff encouraged her on this path.
+Johanna Maria Lina Countess von Schweinitz und Krain, Baroness von Kauder, born in Darmstadt in 1894, is considered part of the second generation of Expressionists.
+After her youth in Berlin and a period working in sculpture, she turned to painting in 1932.
+A close friendship with Karl Schmidt-Rottluff encouraged her in this direction.

-Her first oil paintings in the expressive style were created in 1934—at a time when Expressionism had officially fallen into disrepute.
-Nevertheless, Heider-Schweinitz continued working consistently.
-Her paintings—mostly oil on canvas—depict landscapes, still lifes, and figure paintings.
-Particularly striking is the recurring depiction of a female type who often bears resemblance to the artist herself.
+Her first oil paintings in the expressive style were created in 1934 – at a time when Expressionism had officially fallen into disrepute.
+Nevertheless, Heider-Schweinitz continued to work consistently.
+Her paintings – predominantly oil on canvas – depict landscapes, still lifes, and figure paintings.
+Particularly striking is the recurring portrayal of a female archetype, who often bears a resemblance to the artist herself.

-Despite personal setbacks, the painter remained true to her artistic path.
+Despite personal setbacks, the painter remained true to her artistic vision.
 She died in Frankfurt am Main in 1974 at the age of 80.

-Further information about the exhibition can be found on the website of the Kunst Archiv Darmstadt
+Further information about the exhibition can be found on the website of the Darmstadt Art Archive.

 - Title: “Maria von Heider-Schweinitz – Image and Self-Image”